nascenia/snake-python/README.md

 # snake_python
-nokia 1100 mobile snake game implemented using python and pygame library
+Popular 'Snake' game implemented using python and pygame library.

 To execute the program: